 - 1. The attending physician or facility utilization review staff calls the MHN Care Manager on the agreed upon review date and provides and verifies the concurrent review information. - 2.
-The Care Manager obtains all the following information required for concurrent review via telephone with the utilization review staff or attending psychiatrist at the facility: - Diagnosis - Symptom progress/change in severity - Risk areas - Treatment goals/interventions - Medications - Indicators for continued treatment - Discharge planning (to begin within twenty-four hours of admission) - Target discharge date - 3.
-The Care Manager reviews clinical data and authorizes additional days if the MHN Level of Care Criteria and Medical Necessity Guidelines for continued stay are met. - If the MHN Level of Care Criteria and Medical Necessity Guidelines for continuing stay are not met for the level of care requested, the Care Manager will review the request with a MHN Medical Director. - If the MHN Medical Director denies authorization, refer to the non-certification procedure. - The Care Manager documents clinical appropriateness. - The Care Manager reviews with a clinical manager and/or MHN Medical Director when any aspect of the treatment plan is unclear and/or is in question.
+The Care Manager obtains all the following information required for concurrent review via telephone with the utilization review staff or attending psychiatrist at the facility: - Diagnosis

+- Symptom progress/change in severity - Risk areas - Treatment goals/interventions - Medications - Indicators for continued treatment - Discharge planning (to begin at the time of admission) - Target discharge date - 3.
+The Care Manager reviews clinical data and authorizes additional days if medical necessity criteria for continued stay are met. - If medical necessity criteria for continuing stay are not met for the level of care requested, the Care Manager will review the request with an MHN Medical Director. - If the MHN Medical Director denies authorization, refer to the non-certification procedure. - The Care Manager documents clinical appropriateness. - The Care Manager reviews with a clinical manager and/or MHN Medical Director when any aspect of the treatment plan is unclear and/or is in question.